 The Board of Directors has supreme authority in company affairs between shareholders' meetings.
-It is elected by shareholders at the AGM for a one-year term and operates in accordance with applicable Icelandic laws and regulations, the company's Articles of Association and the Board's Rules of Procedure.
-The Board currently comprises of seven directors who were elected at the company's AGM on 17 March 2021.
+It is elected by shareholders at the AGM for a one year term and operates in accordance with applicable lcelandic laws and regulations, the company's Articles of Association and the Board's Rules of Procedure.
+The Board currently comprises of seven directors who were elected at the company's AGM on 16 March 2022.
 In line with Icelandic law, the Board of Directors convenes immediately following the AGM in which it is elected to allocate responsibilities between the board members.
-The Board of Directors elects a Chairman and Vice-Chairman, as well as the Chairmen and members of its committees.
+The Board of Directors elects a Chairman and Vice Chairman, as well as the Chairmen and members of its sub-committees.

 The Board of Directors is responsible for the company's organization, for setting the objectives for long-term performance and business development and ensuring proper conduct of its operations at all times.
-The Board decides all matters regarded as extraordinary or of major consequence in accordance with the statutory division of responsibilities between the Board, CEO and Executive Team.
+The Board decides all matters regarded as extraordinary or of major consequence in accordance with the statutory division of responsibilities between the Board, CEO and Executive Board.
 The Board defines strategic objectives for the company and sets targets aimed at achieving these goals.

 Regular board meetings are held with management over the course of the year, including quarterly meetings coinciding with the publication of financial results, two strategy sessions and an operational planning meeting for the coming year.
-The Board of Directors meets at least once a year without management to structure its agenda and conduct a self-assessment.
+The Board of Directors meets regularly without management and once a year there is a meeting to structure the board's agenda and conduct a self-assessment.
 Additional meetings are convened as needed.
-The Board of Directors has a number of on-site visits to company locations and to customers during the year but due to travel restrictions all visits in 2020 and 2021 were postponed to a later date.
+The Board of Directors has a number of on-site visits to company locations and to customers during the year.
 All matters dealt with at Board meetings are decided by a majority vote, provided that the meeting has been lawfully convened.
 In the event of a tie vote, the Chairman casts the deciding vote.
 However, important decisions are not made unless all directors have been given an opportunity to discuss the matter.